isar/hive/README.md

 ```

 ## Hive ❤️ Flutter
 Hive was written with Flutter in mind.
 It is a perfect fit if you need a lightweight datastore for your app.
-After adding the required dependencies and initializing Hive, you are able to use Hive in your project:
+After adding the required dependencies and initializing Hive, you can use Hive in your project:

 ```dart
 import 'package:hive/hive.dart';